pondermatic/kb-support/readme.txt

 **March 2020**

+**Note**: ***The view-ticket.php and ticket-history.php template files have been updated.
+Please review changes if you have copied this file to your child theme and made customisations***

 * **New**: Agents can now update the ticket status during reply.
 Enable via ***Tickets -> Settings -> Tickets -> Reply Settings -> Agents Set Reply Status?***
 * **New**: Select the default status a ticket should be set to when an agent replies. ***Tickets -> Settings -> Tickets -> Reply Settings -> Agent Reply Status***
 * **New**: Ticket status colour indicators are now displayed on the admin screen and the customer front end ticket manager page